Things to do with toddlers at home: 75 best activities for toddlers

 Have a rummage around in your wardrobe and have a laugh trying on different ‘looks’.
 Old hats, scarves, shoes, beads, shirts and any other cast-offs will do.

-Give your toddler a head start with their ABC learning and play pretend schools.
+Play pretend schools is a great way to start modelling how nursery or school might look or feel.
 You can take it in turns as the teacher and conduct a lesson in front of teddies and toys.
-Worksheet Fun (opens in new tab) has lots of free, ready to download ABC worksheets that your little one can try too.
+Worksheet Fun has lots of free, ready to download ABC worksheets that your little one can try too.
 Just be sure to have stickers to hand to reward all their hard work.

 Make a garden in a seed tray.
 Fill it with soil and add plant cut-offs and flowers.
 A small container lined with foil and filled with water makes a pond.